usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 1. Fixed route system: Vehicle capacity over 16.Any vehicle with a capacity over 16 that is purchased or leased for a fixed route system must be &quot;readily accessible to and usable by individuals with disabilities, including those who use wheelchairs.&quot;
-2. Fixed route system: Vehicle capacity of 16 or less.Vehicles of this description must meet the same &quot;readily accessible and usable&quot; standard described in (1) above, unless they are part of a system that already meets the &quot;equivalent service&quot; standard.
+2. Fixed route system: Vehicle capacity of 16 or less.
+Vehicles of this description must meet the same &quot;readily accessible and usable&quot; standard described in (1) above, unless they are part of a system that already meets the &quot;equivalent service&quot; standard.
 3. Demand responsive system: Vehicle capacity over 16.These vehicles must meet the &quot;readily accessible and usable&quot; standard, unless they are part of a system that already meets the &quot;equivalent service&quot; standard.
-4. Demand responsive system: Vehicle capacity of 16 or less.Vehicles of this description are not subject to any requirements for purchase of accessible vehicles.
+4. Demand responsive system: Vehicle capacity of 16 or less.
+Vehicles of this description are not subject to any requirements for purchase of accessible vehicles.
 However, &quot;equivalent service&quot; must be provided.

 #### What is &quot;equivalent service&quot;?